 2. Short Circuit

-A short circuit can also happen from lack of maintenance or because of the age of your home’s electrical system.
-Breakers, switches, outlets and wiring all deteriorate over time and can cause a short circuit.
-This repair, even when done by a licensed electrical service provider, is oftentimes like piecing a jigsaw puzzle together.
-There is a process of elimination and it takes some focus to efficiently identify and rectify the short circuit.
-It may also mean some form or rewiring that particular circuit or other portions of the home.
+A lack of electrical maintenance or old age can also cause short circuits.
+Breakers, switches, outlets and wiring all deteriorate over time, so it’s important to maintain your home’s electrical system.
+Electrical repairs for a short circuit, even when done by a licensed electrical service provider, are oftentimes like piecing a jigsaw puzzle together.
+There is a process of elimination, and it takes some focus to rewire the short circuit.

 3. Ground Fault